Marc Lépine: Rationale

+Lépine's mother speculated that he may have suffered from attachment disorder due to the abuse and sense of abandonment he had suffered in his childhood.
+She also wondered whether Lépine viewed her as a feminist, and that the massacre might have been an unconscious attempt to get revenge for her neglect while she pursued her career and for his sister's taunts.
+Others take a less individualistic approach.
+Many feminists and governmental officials view it as an illustration of misogynistic violence against women.
+Criminologists consider the massacre as an example of a hate or bias crime against women.
+In retrospect, the massacre has been suggested as the first incel terrorist attack.
+Lepine is viewed as a hero by certain incels and men's rights activists.
+Others wondered if Lépine's actions were the result of societal changes that had led to increased poverty, powerlessness, individual isolation or increased violence in the media and in society.

 Memorial

 Canadians mark the day of the killings with a National Day of Remembrance and Action on Violence Against Women.
 In 2008, Monique Lépine published Aftermath, a memoir of her own journey through the grief and pain of the incident.
 She had stayed silent until 2006, when she decided to speak out for the first time in the wake of that year's Dawson College shooting.

 In popular culture

 Lépine's life and death was dramatized by Adam Kelly in his controversial play The Anorak.

 Lépine was portrayed by Maxim Gaudette in Denis Villeneuve's 2009 film Polytechnique, although the film never refers to Lépine by name.
 Gaudette won the Genie Award for Best Supporting Actor for his portrayal of Lépine.